 - Students may undergo testing to demonstrate their language proficiency using one of the following options:

 - The Department of Political Science conducts a French language exam twice a year, in November and February.
-Note: the French Language Exam for November 2020 has been cancelled due to the COVID-19 pandemic.
-More information on scheduling of the exam will be posted in early 2021.
+Note: the French Language Exam has been cancelled until further notice due to the continuing COVID-19 pandemic.

 - Certificate from the School of Linguistics and Language Studies (SLALS) at Carleton